tusharrrr1/ETHAVAX-MOD3/README.md

+# Project Title

+CREATE AND MINT TOKEN

+## Description

+write a smart contract to create your own ERC20 token and deploy it using HardHat or Remix.
+Once deployed, you should be able to interact with it

+## Getting Started

+### Installing

+### Executing program
 Step 1: Navigate to Project Directory
 Open your terminal and navigate to the project directory where your Solidity contract is located.